5 Types of Lawyers To Avoid in Your Georgia Personal Injury Case

 If you are looking for a personal injury attorney and their practice area list looks anything remotely close to this, run the other direction.

 Granted, in some smaller cities, it is impossible to find lawyers who only focus on one or two areas, because the lawyers have to be generalists out of economic necessity.
 Even so, it is almost always better to search for an attorney close by who specializes in your specific problem, and personal injury cases are no different.
 If you needed brain surgery, you would want a brain surgeon operating on you, not a doctor who does shoulders and knees.
 Likewise, in a personal injury case, hire a personal injury attorney, not a generalist.
-At The Champion Firm, we only handle personal injury cases.
+At The Champion Firm, Personal Injury Attorneys, P.C., we only handle personal injury cases.
 We do not try to be everything to everybody.

 5. The Dabbler